nickmasster/codernitydb3/docs/database_indexes.rst

 Having that indexes in your database will allow you to query for single user and for items of that user.
 Isn't it simple?
-As you can see, index in CodernityDB is not an index that you probably get used to.
+As you can see, index in codernitydb3 is not an index that you probably get used to.
 It's much more.

-How an index code is processed by CodernityDB?
+How an index code is processed by codernitydb3?
 -----------------------------------------------

-    When you provide CodernityDB with an index, it uses `getsource <http://docs.python.org/2/library/inspect.html#inspect.getsource>`_ function from `inspect module <http://docs.python.org/2/library/inspect.html>`_ to get index code.
+    When you provide codernitydb3 with an index, it uses `getsource <http://docs.python.org/2/library/inspect.html#inspect.getsource>`_ function from `inspect module <http://docs.python.org/2/library/inspect.html>`_ to get index code.
 This means, that after you call add_index function, it will look for the index class in current scope, take the whole class code as it is (including intends) and place it inside it's own code.
 Hence there are few cons you have to bear in mind:

 * You can not generate class code on the fly inside, let's say, a function, like that: